Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/phb24.md

 _**Prerequisite:** Level 5+ Warlock, [Pact of the Blade](#pact-of-the-blade)_

 You gain the Extra Attack feature for your Pact Weapon only.
-With that feature, you can attack twice with the weapon instead of once when you take the Attack action on your turn.
+With that feature, you can attack twice with the weapon instead of once when you take the **:rsc-a: Attack**{ .rsc } action on your turn.

 ---